Propane Vs. Natural Gas in Missouri

-Reliable & Plentiful Supply
+Plentiful On-Site Supply

-Convenient Buying Options
+Affordable and Convenient Buying Options

+Compared to natural gas, which can be expensive to hook up, installing propane lines in new construction is easier to do and less expensive.
 Natural gas consumers have less reason to feel confident.
 That’s because most of the natural gas supply is dependent on old, undersized pipelines, which causes supply concerns during periods of cold weather and high demand.
 This leads to the question: Can you always count on getting natural gas piped into your home during periods of extremely cold weather?